 The central complaints team hold a record of the learning and service improvements identified from complaints.
 A monthly summary of key Trustwide learning from complaints is presented to the Trust's Clinical Governance Committee, with a quarterly report to the Patient Experience Committee including specific examples of actions taken as a result of complaints.
 A report is also provided twice a year to the Quality Committee.
-Case studies and key messages from complaints are regularly included in the Trust's Governance Gazette.
+Case studies and key messages from complaints are regularly included in the Trust's Governance Gazette, in addition key messages are also disseminated to clinical staff via the CLIPA report.